Engine Oil Cooler

 Product Description

 Our premium aftermarket 1023514 (102-3514) Engine Oil Cooler Assembly is engineered to effectively manage thermal loads and reduce your Total Cost of Ownership (TCO).
-Designed to meet or exceed OEM specifications, this replacement cooler features a high-efficiency copper core that maximizes heat transfer from the lubricating oil to the engine coolant.
+This cooler is designed to meet the original equipment manufacturer’s specifications as closely as possible.
+Its core is made of high-efficiency copper, which maximizes the transfer of heat from the engine oil to the engine coolant.
 By maintaining optimal oil temperatures and preventing cross-contamination, the 1023514 keeps your machine out of the repair shop and extends the life of your 3304 engine components.

 Common Faults & Deep Troubleshooting